Arduboy FX - The Future of Pocketable Gaming...or just a Cute Curiosity?

 Indeed, more than the Arduboy being too small, the unit’s screen is too squished, a restriction that costs it in both visibility and aesthetic potential.
 Even the most talented artists struggle with the system’s thinned dimensions and two-tone palette, and with other software packages like GB Studio and Pulp (two game-maker programs for the Game Boy and Playdate, respectively) offering fans greater reach and possibilities, these limitations seem more criminal than whimsical.

 But, of course, this review is coming well after the system’s prime; in 2016, the Arduboy was a cleverer device, a quirky alternative to Nintendo’s 3DS and Sony’s (failing) Vita.
 But times change; before one even considers the Nintendo Switch, Valve’s Steam Deck, the Evercade or the Playdate, heaps of sweet gaming devices can already be had on Amazon.com at $50 or less.
 And then there’s the Analogue Pocket.
 The Super Pocket.
 The Replicades and Quartercades and Sony’s PS5 Portal.
 The innumerable mobile phones and tablets and VR wearables also clogging the market.
 It’s a clutter that leaves the Arduboy not only buried circa late 2024, but almost irrelevant.
-A cute conversation piece, sure, but without the backing commercial talent needed to grow itself beyond being a mere curiosity or, at best, a learning tool.
+A cute conversation piece, sure, but without the supporting commercial talent needed to grow itself beyond being a mere curiosity or, at best, a learning tool.

 In truth, “niche” and “kitsch” don’t summon a phenomenon, only a fad.
-And eight years later, that’s exactly what the Arduboy proved itself to be—a nifty, boutique piece of gadgetry that inevitably lost its hair-thin slice of the zeitgeist.
+And eight years later, that’s exactly what the Arduboy proved itself to be—a nifty, boutique piece of gadgetry that inevitably lost its tenuous, hair-thin slice of the zeitgeist.

 Can the Arduboy be saved, revived…redeemed?
 At this late stage, probably not—it needs a reinvention, a sequel machine that can elicit more than mere curiosity from its potential consumer base.
 A bigger screen, better audio, more sophisticated games, easier development tools, maybe a way to project the games onto a larger display…the next Arduboy can’t just be another “FX Special Edition Ultra Mix.”
 It needs to be the Arduboy 2.